VKGL-Kwaliteit/BioinformaticaVeldnorm/docs/fieldnorm/verification_validation.md

 The IEC-62304 mentiones different aspects of verification; i.e. software unit verification and software integration testing, and validation; i.e. software system test.

-## Out of scope

-Note that the following changes are out of scope for Software Verification and Validation and should follow the procedures of the medical laboratory:
-- update on new genome builds
-- update ???

 ## Software verification